 Central Bus station, Pettah district, near Colombo Fort train station.

-tourists who are travelling light, couples without children, those who know the route and the language
+tourists who are traveling light, couples without children, those who know the route and the language

 The express bus stop is located diagonally 50 m away from the very left edge of the platform for motor transport (back to the airport).